 Data collection for this reference period: 2023-05-03 to 2023-10-03

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 Data are collected primarily through electronic files sent through a secure mode of transmission, while providing respondents with the alternative option of replying by telephone interview.
 Follow-up for non-responses and data validation may be conducted by telephone and email.

 Data may also be extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 View the Questionnaire(s) and reporting guide(s).

 Error detection is an integral part of both data collection and processing activities.
-Data submitted through the electronic questionnaires are subject to extensive edit processes, both by a survey officer and by automated edits within the production system.
-These edits identify potential errors based on year-over-year changes in key variables, totals, and ratios that exceed tolerance thresholds, as well as identify problems in the consistency of collected data (e.g. a total does not equal the sum of its parts).
+Data submitted through the electronic questionnaires are subject to extensive edit processes, both by subject-matter analysts and by automated edits within the production system.
+These edits identify potential errors based on year-over-year changes in key variables, totals, and ratios that exceed tolerance thresholds, as well as identify consistency issues in collected data (e.g. a total does not equal the sum of its parts).
 When errors are found, they are corrected using the failed edit follow-up process during collection.
 Extreme values are also flagged as potential outliers, using automated methods based on the distribution of the collected information.
 Following their detection, these values are assessed for their reliability.
 When required, the respondent may be contacted to confirm the data.
-Manual review of other units may lead to additional potential outliers being identified.

 Data for the Annual Mineral Production Survey are imputed to account for partial survey data and non-response.